The sentencing process

 The police may also make a submission about sentencing (s 358(1)(e)).
 The young person’s lawyer can tell the court if they disagree with what the police say.
-The magistrate may also take into account a A statement made to the court by a victim of a crime.
-It sets out details of injury, loss or damage caused by the crime. (s 359).
+The magistrate may also take into account a victim impact statement (s 359).

 The magistrate may:

-- Without conviction, dismiss the (1) A statement giving the details of a crime an accused person is claimed to have committed.
-(2) A personal property security.
-(3) A judge’s directions to a jury at the end of a case..
+- Without conviction, dismiss the charge.
 This usually happens if the offence is trivial or if there are special circumstances.

 - Without conviction, dismiss the charge with the young person giving an undertaking – for up to six months or, in exceptional circumstances, 12 months – to do, or not to do, the acts specified in the undertaking.